Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Technical summary

-Archway Heritage Ltd was instructed to produce a Heritage Partnership Agreement [HPA] and Conservation Management Plan [CMP] in response to the planning condition on permission to alter and change the use of the listed buildings within the site to form 56 extra care apartments and communal facilities, and erection of 23 extra care apartments (79 in total) together with access and parking provisions to form a continuing care retirement community.
+Archway Heritage Ltd was instructed to produce a Heritage Partnership Agreement [HPA] and Conservation Management Plan [CMP] to fullfill the planning condition requirement included within the permission to alter and change the use of the listed buildings within the site to form 56 extra care apartments and communal facilities, and erection of 23 extra care apartments (79 in total) together with access and parking provisions to form a continuing care retirement community.
 Technical inputs:

 - assess the current understanding relating to the historical development of the site